Galle Fort, Sri Lanka: Your Complete 2026 Travel Guide

 The Ramparts

 Start here.
 Walk the full loop along the walls.
-It takes about 45 minutes without stops.
-You’ll want to stop.
+It takes about 1 hour without stopping, but we suggest you stop, enjoy the views and the beaches along the way.

 Stand at Flag Rock Bastion.
 Watch fishermen below.
 Move toward the lighthouse and feel the sea breeze hit your face.
+Climb down to the beaches where it's safe to do so (ask locals).
 Come back at sunset.
 Locals gather here every evening.

 The views alone justify the trip.